 "Companies can't cut corners in these areas, no matter what," Lopez insisted.
-"But we do face some unique obstacles right now, such as shelter-in-place orders, travel restrictions, and visitor limits.
-These obstacles hinder the ability for auditors to travel to food facilities for inspections and audits."
+"But we do face some unique obstacles now, such as social distancing, travel restrictions, and visitor limits.
+These obstacles hinder the ability of auditors to travel to food facilities for inspections and audits."

-- Hybrid audit: An audit done partially online, or remotely, and partially onsite later.
-In this scenario, the auditor schedules the audit with the client, using the client's preferred video conferencing platform.
+Hybrid audit: An audit done partially online, or remotely, and partly onsite later.
+In this scenario, the auditor schedules the client's audit, using the client's preferred video conferencing platform.
 Then the auditor can review policies, procedures, and records online and conduct employee interviews.
-The auditor can then follow up the remote review with an onsite, unannounced inspection.
+The auditor then follows up on the remote review with an onsite, unannounced inspection.

-- Remote audit: A 100% virtual audit.
-Documentation is completed via video conference and the inspection is completed via a livestreaming app.
-Clients use a device of their choosing, typically a smartphone or tablet, to livestream the inspection guided by the auditor.
+Remote audit: A 100% virtual audit.
+Documentation review is via video conference, and the inspection happens via a live streaming app.
+Clients select a device, typically a smartphone or tablet, to live stream the inspection guided by the auditor.
 There certainly are limitations – both visual and audio – to this type of audit.

-When evaluating these virtual audits, Lopez advised companies to consider the following:
+When evaluating virtual audits, Lopez recommends the following:

-- Ascertain the reason for the audit.
+Ascertain the reason for the audit.
 Is it for supplier approval?
 Is it to train employees or for brand protection?
-This will help guide you down the path best for your company.
+Answering these questions will help guide you down the path best for your company.

-- Ensure your customer will accept a hybrid or remote audit if you're using it for political purposes.
+Ensure your customer will accept a hybrid or remote audit if you're using it for sales purposes.

-- Don't be afraid to pilot a virtual audit or just try it out.
+Don't be afraid to pilot a virtual audit to test it out.

-"In the age of COVID-19, FDA overall expectations haven't changed," Lopez said.
-"Companies are still required to ensure the food they're producing, or handling, is safe, sanitary, wholesome, and honestly labeled."
+"In the age of COVID-19, FDA expectations haven't changed," Lopez said.
+"Companies are still required to ensure the food they're producing, or handling is safe, sanitary, wholesome, and honestly labeled."

-The FDA has recognized that there's unprecedented demand for certain food items, and they are trying to minimize disruption to manufacturers and the supply chain.
-One policy they have enacted to this end is to suspend routine FDA inspections.
-They've allowed importers to defer onsite audits, which are part of the foreign supplier verification program.
+The FDA has recognized there's unprecedented demand for specific food items, and they're trying to minimize disruption to manufacturers and the supply chain.
+One policy they've enacted to this end is to suspend routine FDA inspections.
+They've allowed importers to defer onsite audits, which are part of FSVP.

-"While we know these policies are temporary, defined dates have not been provided,” Lopez added.
+"While we know these policies are temporary, defined dates are unknown," Lopez added.
 "There are just too many unknowns with the pandemic, its impact on consumer behavior, and the supply chain."

-With Audit Management, companies can bring up many desk audit materials as TraceGains has collected so many documents and data points from suppliers.
-Companies can reduce time spent discussing critical audit issues and turn their resources toward a virtual audit using any connected device.
+With TraceGains Audit Management, companies can bring up many desk audit materials as TraceGains has collected so many documents and data points from suppliers.
+Companies can reduce time spent discussing critical audit issues and turn their resources towards a virtual audit using any connected device.